-A parent company guarantee (PCG) is also a form of protective security in the event of default on a contract by a contractor that is controlled by a parent company (or holding company).
+A parent company guarantee (PCG) is also a form of protective security in the event of default on a contract by a contractor controlled by a parent company (or holding company).
 These are particularly helpful when a small contractor is retained who is part of a more financially viable parent company.

 Escrow accounts are also used as holding accounts for construction project funds.
 They are usually set up by a solicitor acting on behalf of one of the parties.
 The terms of the agreement will specify that the payments must be protected, so as to provide security should a party default on payment.

-Contractors and/or designers are permitted, subject to an express agreement, to exercise a lien or otherwise encumber a property in the event of non-payment and this can only be removed upon payment of the outstanding fees.
+Contractors and/or designers are permitted, subject to an express agreement, to exercise a lien or otherwise encumber a property in the event of non-payment, and this can only be removed upon payment of the outstanding fees.

-If, however, a property is acquired with a sitting tenant, the "transfer as a going concern" exception will apply, provided both parties are VAT registered, and hence no VAT will be payable on the purchase price.
+If, however, a property is acquired with a sitting tenant, the “transfer as a going concern‟ exception will apply, provided both parties are VAT registered, and hence no VAT will be payable on the purchase price.
 However, this exemption only applies where the buyer opts to tax the property before transfer.
-See6.7 Payment of VAT.
+See 6.7 Payment of VAT.

 Mitigation of tax liabilities (such as SDLT or CGT) arising from the transfer of property requires specialist tax input and is specific to circumstances.
 However, investors need to be mindful that the manner in which the legal title to the property is held, whether as an individual or as a corporate entity, will affect the tax rates applicable, reliefs available and options to mitigate any liability.
-For example, if a property is owned by a company, then rather than transfer the property, shares could be sold which would attract no SDLT, or for example, if property assets are transferred within a corporate group structure where SDLT relief is available or if assets are held in a partnership between connected parties and the partnership is then incorporated, SDLT can be avoided.
+For example, if a property is owned by a company, then rather than transfer the property, shares could be sold, which would attract no SDLT or, for example, if property assets are transferred within a corporate group structure where SDLT relief is available or assets are held in a partnership between connected parties and the partnership is then incorporated, SDLT can be avoided.
 Relief is also available if purchasing a property where the transaction includes a block of flats or other residential property comprising multiple occupations, such as student accommodation let by the room.
 See 2.10 Taxes Applicable to a Transaction.
 Enterprise investment schemes are a popular choice to mitigate CGT liability, but again require careful tax advice.